-How to watch Saturday's 'The ABCs of Covid-19: A CNN/Sesame Street Town Hall for Kids and Parents'
+Postponed: 'The ABCs of Covid-19: A CNN/Sesame Street Town Hall for Kids and Parents'

-(CNN)CNN is partnering with "Sesame Street" for a second special town hall about coronavirus for kids and parents.
+(CNN)The second town hall from CNN and "Sesame Street" planned for Saturday morning has been delayed until next week.

+The event, focusing on coronavirus concerns for kids and parents, will take place on Saturday, June 6.
+More details will be shared soon.

-"The ABCs of Covid-19: A CNN/Sesame Street Town Hall for Kids and Parents" will air on Saturday, May 30.
-It will tackle issues such as summer safety, play dates, schooling and how kids and families around the world are creatively coping during these challenging times.
+"The ABCs of Covid-19: A CNN/Sesame Street Town Hall for Kids and Parents" will tackle issues such as summer safety, play dates, schooling and how kids and families around the world are creatively coping during these challenging times.

-The 60-minute town hall will feature experts and "Sesame Street" characters -- including Elmo, Abby Cadabby, Rosita and Grover -- answering questions submitted by families.
+The 60-minute town hall will feature experts and "Sesame Street" characters answering questions submitted by families.

 Who is moderating?